 Your Driver’s License

-If you get arrested for DUI in Orange County, the first thing the officer will do is confiscate your driver’s license.
+If you get arrested for DUI in Orange County, law enforcement will confiscate your driver’s license.

 If you want to keep your driver’s license, you are required to attend the APS hearing and present evidence, testimony, witnesses, and/ or experts to the DMV hearing officer in your defense.